-Rising inflation has had a negative impact on the purchasing power of customers, resulting in the European IT consulting division losing two major customers.
-There was also an unexpected significant increase in costs due to rising inflation in both Europe and the US.
-Management has therefore recalculated the recoverable amount of the two CGUs as at 30 June 2023.
+Employees of the European and US IT consulting divisions regularly travel to client sites, often in compressed time frames which do not permit the most carbon-efficient method of travel.
+Newly adopted emissions targets and carbon taxes in the jurisdictions in which VALUE ACCOUNTS Holdings Limited operates will increase costs for the modes of travel most frequently used by the IT consulting divisions.
+As a result, the group anticipates that there will be a significant increase in costs for IT consulting related travel.
+VALUE ACCOUNTS Holdings Limited will not be able to raise prices and pass the increased costs on to customers due to local competition that does not have the same cost structure for travel.
+Management has therefore recalculated the recoverable amount of the two CGUs as at 30 June 2024.
 An impairment loss of \$1,390,000 was recognised for the European IT consulting CGU, reducing the carrying amount of the goodwill for this CGU to \$1,480,000.
-The recoverable amount of the entire European CGU at 30 June 2023 was \$19,963,000.
+The recoverable amount of the entire European CGU at 30 June 2024 was \$19,963,000.

-The recoverable amount of the IT consulting CGU in the US was estimated to be \$27,153,000 as at 30 June 2023 (31 December 2022 - \$36,275,000) which exceeded the carrying amount of the CGU by \$123,000 (31 December 2022 - \$4,560,000).
+The recoverable amount of the IT consulting CGU in the US was estimated to be \$27,153,000 as at 30 June 2024 (31 December 2023: \$36,275,000) which exceeded the carrying amount of the CGU by \$123,000 (31 December 2023: \$4,560,000).
 No impairment was therefore required for this CGU.